t83714/fractal-component/docs/api/AppContainer.md

 - `namespacePrefix`: Optional; String; You normally will not set this option as a component author.
 It will be used by Componnent user to pass extra namepsace path to attach your component to a `namespace tree`.
 It will impact how multicast actions are dispatched.
 - `componentId`: Optional; String; You normally don't need to set this.
 And system will be auto create a componentId for every component. `namespacePrefix`, `namespace` plus `componentId` are made up of a component's full namespace path in a `namespace tree`.
 - `persistState`: Optional; Boolean; Default: `true`; whether reset the current state if it's not empty during the `Component Container` initialisation.
-- `isServerSideRendering`: Optional; Boolean; You unlikely need to set this option.
-By default, it will inherit `AppContainer`'s value.
 - `actionTypes`: Optional; Array; Provide all action types supported by your component;
 - `allowedIncomingMulticastActionTypes`: Optional; Specify which actionTypes are allowed to be dispatched to this component.
 By Default, the component will not accept any incoming multicast actions.
 (Direct address actions will still be delivered). when `allowedIncomingMulticastActionTypes` is string only "*" is accepted (means accepting any actionTypes).
 - `namespaceInitCallback`: Optional; `Function`; namespaceInitCallback & namespaceDestroyCallback will be called once (among all component instances of the same namespace).
 It's used for required one-off initlalisation job for all same type component (of the same namespace). e.g. create JSS style sheet for the component. `namespaceInitCallback` is called when Component namespace has just been created. i.e. at least one Component is created & mounted.